AdobeDocs/experience-manager-cloud-service.es-ES/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Debe continuar con su recorrido sin AEM para la próxima revisión del documento [Cómo vivir con tu aplicación sin encabezado](go-live.md) ¡donde realmente tomas tu proyecto sin AEM en vivo!
+Debe continuar con su recorrido sin AEM para la próxima revisión del documento [Cómo ponerlo todo juntos: su aplicación y su contenido en AEM sin cabeza](put-it-all-together.md) donde se familiarizará con los conceptos básicos de la arquitectura de AEM y las herramientas que necesita utilizar para agrupar su aplicación.

 ## Recursos adicionales {#additional-resources}